mjskay/uncertainty-examples/README.md

   - [multivariate-regression](multivariate-regression.md): a meandering
-    attempt to improve on correlation heatmaps, including the use of gradients within density plots and a “dithring” approach to uncertainty visualization.
+    attempt to improve on correlation heatmaps, including the use of gradients within density plots and a “dithering” approach.

   - [barbarella](barbarella.md): visualizations for a survey with a 10-point rating scale analyzed with an ordinal regression model.